TinTran710/image-checker/README.md

 ## Usage

-Detacting an image format from local path or online sources.
+Detacting an image format from local path or online links, resources.

 Instantiate a new instance:
 ```php